Books in the library at Somerville College

 Some year abroad activities provide a salary, and other year-abroad funding is available from a variety of sources.

 Actual costs (such as course fees) and living costs will vary depending on the destination and the activity undertaken.
-Some of the costs relating to year abroad activity may be subject to variation as arrangements relating to the UK’s departure from the EU are progressed.
-Visit the dedicated Oxford and the EU page for the latest information.
+Some of the costs relating to year abroad activity may be subject to variation in the post-Brexit era.
+Visit the dedicated Study Abroad webpage for the latest information.
+You will need to pay for living costs during the year abroad, including accommodation and travel expenses, and there may be costs relating to visa requirements for travel.

 UK students from lower-income households with means-tested assessments will remain eligible for Oxford’s generous bursary provision.
-Travel grants may be available through your college and/or the Faculty.
+Travel grants may be available through your college and/or the Modern Languages Faculty.
 For students who experience particular difficulties related to their year abroad, some hardship funds are also available from the Faculty.
 For UK students with a shortfall in their finances, the University’s Student Support Fund can provide additional assistance.

 students socializing